sage-code/maj/basic.md

 verb: vidu  = to see

 * yo vidu'pa ti un'foa!  = I have seen you one time!
-* hi vidu'pa vu ni'foa!  = He have never seen y'all!
+* xi vidu'pa vu ni'foa!  = He have never seen y'all!
 * tu vidu'fu mi suv!     = You will see me often!
 * nu podo vidu'so zu amu!= We can see them now!